Dear Blackpool Borough Council,

 an internal review and you should submit this in writing to: FOI Internal

-Review, Blackpool Council, PO Box 4, Blackpool, FY1 1NA.
-Your request for
+Review, Blackpool Council, Town Hall, Blackpool, FY1 1NA.
+Your request

-internal review should be submitted within 40 working days of receipt by
+for internal review should be submitted within 40 working days of receipt

 If you are not happy with the outcome of the review, you have the right to